 Complete the following sentences: An ______ a day keeps the doctor away.
 For a cold, nothing's better than grandma's ____________.

-If not, well, we've got some answers for you.
-And not only will we break down the health benefits of apples and grandma's chicken soup, but you'll also find out a slew of other foods and their benefits—not to mention how to best harness their natural abilities.
+Have you ever stopped to think why these foods (an apple a day; grandma’s soup) have become commonly associated with health?
+If not, we've got some answers for you!
+And not only will we break down the health benefits of apples and grandma's chicken soup, but you'll also learn six other foods to boost your immune system.
+That’s a total of eight immune-boosting foods!

 Citrus is known for vitamin C, but peppers contain more.
 In fact, bell peppers contain the highest amount of vitamin C at over 100 milligrams per serving.
 So for extra cold-fighting power, liberally add sliced bell peppers to stir fries and fajitas.

 What’s so amazing about vitamin C?
 It’s a powerful antioxidant that your body uses to fight off harmful germs.
 So, for extra virus-fighting power, liberally add sliced bell peppers to:

 You can also munch on them with a side of dressing or hummus for dipping.

 Did you know - scientists have proven that chicken contains immune-boosting factors to keep you well and recover more quickly when you’re sick?
 That’s right!
 It’s all due to the vitamin B-6 found in poultry, which supports your red blood cells.

 And, chicken soup has the added benefits of minerals from the bones and collagen that are extremely helpful for gut health and your immune system.
 Now you know that the next time you feel a cold coming on, make chicken stock by boiling chicken backs for an hour or two or use individual bone-in chicken pieces.